DavidMorse/LQ2Analysis/README.md

 Get the original number of events for MC (to fill out the N_orig in the csv file).

-There are two ways of doing this:

-1) (Recommended) Use the counting histograms in the ntuples to determine this.
+Use the counting histograms in the ntuples to determine this.
 There is a way of batching this and gathering the results, as such:

   > python AnalyzerMakerFastLocal.py -i NTupleInfo2012Full.csv -py NTupleEvCounter.py -t PreFullLumiCountUpdate -j CustomJson2012ABCD.txt -p 0 -q 8nh -s 100 --FileRefresh

   Some notes on the arguments:

-  -i CSV File     The CSV file you wish to run on
+-  -i CSV File:     The CSV file you wish to run on
-  -t Tag name     Results will output in a directory specified by this tag-name -j JSON file    Not important here, needed in [STEP 5] -p 0            Not important here, needed in [STEP 5] -q 8nh          The batch queue to use.
+-  -t Tag name:    Results will output in a directory specified by this tag-name
+-  -j JSON file:    Not important here, needed in [STEP 5]
+-  -p 0:            Not important here, needed in [STEP 5]
+-  -q 8nh:          The batch queue to use.
-  -s 100          Number of files to analyzer per batch job (the split number) --FileRefresh   The code will automatically make a list of good ntuple files and store
+-  -s 100:          Number of files to analyzer per batch job (the split number)
-                  it locally for future use, so it doesn't have to re-read directories all the time.
+-  --FileRefresh:   The code will automatically make a list of good ntuple files and store it locally for future use, so it doesn't have to re-read directories all the time.
 This demands to re-read directories.

-2) If you are absolutely sure you ran all files sucessfully, you can take this number from PREP or DBS.

 --------------------------------------------------------------------------------